The Council has records with details for all known swimming pools within its district in a pool register.

 Legislation requires Council to ensure all pools within its district are inspected every 3 years from the pool’s anniversary date.

 Council will contact you when your pool is due for its next periodic inspection.
-Periodic inspections can occur 6 months either side of the pools anniversary date to allow for some flexibility for completing an inspection.
+These can occur 6 months either side of the pools anniversary date to allow for some flexibility for completing an inspection.
 This inspection can be undertaken by the either

 You don’t have to be present during the inspection, so long as the pool and the barrier is accessible for the inspection.